"

 1. What makes the meter simple or compound?

-1. Top number of the time signature:
+1. What does the top number of the time signature mean?

-1. Bottom number of the time signature:
+1. What does the bottom number of the time signature mean?

 • Look at the top number: